- Nadir Profiler Vertical Ozone Profile Swath (NPBUVO3-L2-NRT)

 - Nadir Mapper Total Column Sulfur Dioxide (NMSO2-PCA-L2-NRT)

-OMPS is one of five instruments aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite, which was launched in October 2011.
-Suomi-NPP observes Earth’s surface twice every 24-hours (once in daylight and once at night) from a polar orbit 824 km (512 miles) above the planet.
-OMPS data help scientists monitor the status of Earth’s ozone layer and verify whether this vital atmospheric layer is recovering as expected.
+OMPS is one of five instruments aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) satellite, which launched in October 2011.
+Suomi NPP observes Earth’s surface twice every 24-hours (once in daylight and once at night) from a polar orbit 824 km (512 miles) above the planet.
+OMPS provides data to help scientists monitor the status of Earth's ozone layer and verify whether this vital atmospheric layer is recovering as expected.

 Three hyperspectral sensors make up OMPS.
 The downward-looking Nadir Mapper (NM) and Nadir Profiler (NP) sensors acquire daily measurements of the global distribution of the total atmospheric ozone column as well as ozone profile information.
 Data from these two sensors provide all of the OMPS NRT data currently available through LANCE.

 The third OMPS sensor is the Limb Profiler.
 Unlike the downward-looking nadir instruments, the Limb Profiler looks through the atmosphere at an angle to measure both the vertical distribution of both ozone and aerosols from roughly 15 to 60 km (about 9 to 37 miles) above Earth's surface with a much higher vertical resolution than the OMPS NP sensor.
 The current algorithmic retrievals from the Limb Profiler do not yet meet the stringent LANCE latency requirements, which is why Limb Profiler data are not available through LANCE.
 Plans are to provide these products in the future as computational times come down.